ikmb/esga/docs/usage.md

 The only non-optional part is the AUGUSTUS stage as this is the core around which ESGA was originally built.

 #### `--pasa` [ true | false (default) ]
 Run the PASA pipeline to build gene models from aligned transcripts (requires --transcripts and/or --reads & --trinity).
+Please note that PASA runs off a SQLite database.
+Consequently, this step is quite slow for larger transcriptome data sets (several days!).

 #### `--evm` [ true | false (default) ]
 Run the evidence-modeler gene build pipeline, combining all the various outputs produced by this workflow.